coatyio/coaty-website/README.md

 ## Remarks

 This project uses a custom Jekyll theme based on a customized version of a free to use, open source Bootstrap themes created by [Bootswatch](https://bootswatch.com/).
 The Bootswatch theme is not contained in this project, it is bundled together with Bootstrap 4 into the `_static/css/bootstrap.min.css` file.
 The custom Jekyll theme is defined in `_static/css/main.css`.

 This project is **not** a Jekyll project based on a Gemfile.
 Therefore, it cannot be served with `bundle exec jekyll serve`.

+To pin a certain news announcement to the top of the News page, add `pin: true` to its header.

 ## License